 N: Describe your first week at Worn.
 Was it what you expected?

 E: From hosting F*it: A New Manifesto in D.C on Friday with women storytellers, musicians and performers to marching on Washington in the Women’s March surrounded by 500K+ women, men and children, it was one of the most inspiring, empowering, and energizing weeks.
 I was having a conversation with Lela (rare Unicorn Creative Strategist) about my first week and how I feel like I have been here for months!
 These women have become like my family in a little more than a week.

 Lela Feldmeier, Nicole Corbett, Madame Gandhi Carolyn Rush and Elizabeth Davis at Worn’s F*it, pre-March event in Washington, D.C

 N: Why are you passionate about empowering women?

 E: One of my responsibilities on the Global Sustainability team for The Coca-Cola Company was to work on the company’s 5by20 initiative which was to empower 5 million women by 2020.
-I had the opportunity to meet entrepreneurial women in developing countries around the world who were working to support their family, and yet I was stunned to come back to the United States and see women trying to beat other women down in the workplace.
-It made me realize that there are not just problems abroad but that we have so much work to do in equality in our own workforce.
+I have had the opportunity to meet entrepreneurial women in developing countries around the world who were working to support their family.
+And yet I was stunned to come back to the United States and see women trying to beat other women down in the workplace.
+It made me realize that there are not just problems abroad but that we have so much work to do in equality from our own workforce.
 Only 24 of the Fortune 500 have women CEOs.
-We need to work harder in this country for equality, whether that’s equal pay, or having the same number of board seats and C-Level executives.
+We need to work harder in this country for equality.
+Whether that’s equal pay, or having the same number of board seats and C-Level executives.